 Employers may receive a credit against their payroll taxes for 50% of any wages paid to employees during a period where their business activity was fully or partially suspended by a government authority, or a period where gross receipts declined by 50% or more compared to the same quarter in 2019.
 The credit applies to a maximum of $10,000 in wages per employee.
 If the credit exceeds your payroll tax liability for the quarter, the excess will be treated as an overpayment and refunded.

 The SBA 7(a) Paycheck Protection Program Loan is a modified SBA 7(a) loan created to provide relief from the impact of the coronavirus for small businesses.
-Small business owners can access up to $10 million in funding and if it’s used to pay for payroll the sum could be forgiven.
-There is also economic relief from SBA disaster loans, payroll tax payments, employee retention credits, and accelerated tax benefits from the government.
+There is also economic relief available through SBA disaster loans, payroll tax payments, employee retention credits, and accelerated tax benefits from the government.